cagov/caldata-mdsa-training/docs/data-transformation/dbt/pt-v-environments-jobs-ci-cd-and-custom-schemas.md

 We usually set up git repositories so that PRs cannot be merged to `main` unless these checks pass.
 This can sometimes feel annoying!
 However, CI checks shouldn’t feel too painful or like a box-checking exercise.
 They are intended to be a routine and helpful part of the development process.

-When interpreting CI results, namely failures, you want to take an investigative approach.
+When interpreting CI failures, you want to take an investigative approach.
 In GitHub, you can click on the "Details" for a failing check.
-Those details should tell you which check failed and even where.
+Those details should tell you which check failed and the logs should contain any error messages.

 ![The results of CI checks on Github](../../media/ci_check_results.png)